metamn/react/content/blog/on-state/index.md

 ![Proactive](proactive.png)

-In proactive programming a component directly modifies the state of another component &mdash; and the passive component doesn't even knows about it.
+In proactive programming a component directly modifies the state of another component &mdash; and the passive component doesn't even know about it.
 In fact, the passive component has no state at all.
-Strictly, it has state, but it doesn't needs to know about, it is not responsible for it.
+Strictly, it has state, but it doesn't need to know about, it is not responsible for it.
 State in this context really doesn't matter.

 ### Reactive programming &mdash; Yes!
 State!